biglocalnews/warn-scraper/docs/sources.md

 ## To do

-These 26 areas need a scraper:
+These 25 areas need a scraper:

 * Arkansas
-* Georgia
 * Hawaii
 * Idaho
 * Illinois